trema/testfirst-trema/intro/intro.md

 !SLIDE bullets small
 # Test framework (Ruby only) ###################################################

-* Write network environment and controller test using Ruby
+* Write network environment and controller, test using Ruby
-* Setup and teardown of network envrionment
+* Setup and teardown of network environment
 * Assertions and expectations over switches, hosts and your controller
 * Fault injection such as intentional link-down, latencies and packet-drops etc.